FoxPro Barcode FAQ for ActiveX and COM

-If the form with the Barcode ActiveX on it does not open after installing a new version of the ActiveX control:
+If the form does not open after installing a new version of the ActiveX control

 After installing a different ActiveX control version, another program should create a new ActiveX control in the general field and set property values accordingly.
 This will not require recompiling the application - only the data needs to be updated.